 chances that you’ll find unwanted elements creeping into your shots.

-It features all the basic specifications you’d expect from a DSLR like APS-C sensor, Wi-
+It features all the essential specifications you’d expect from a DSLR like an APS-C sensor, Wi-Fi for sharing images via Canon’s Camera Connect app, manual control, numerous creative filters, and so on.

 Lens compatibility – EF/EF-S mount lenses